 The public summaries of the wind-down plans reveal few details.
 For instance, Bank of America’s summary says that assets sold off during a resolution could go to a “range of buyers including, but not limited to, national, international and regional financial institutions; private equity and hedge funds; and other financial asset buyers such as insurance companies.”

 Some banks said it would be possible to save their main businesses and avoid full liquidations.
 As regulators instructed, the proposals presumed markets would be functioning normally with buyers ready to make large acquisitions without government backing.
 That wasn’t the case when firms including Bear Stearns Cos. collapsed during 2008’s credit crisis, and the law allows the regulators to require more complicated stress scenarios in future rounds.

-Morgan Stanley (MS), owner of the world’s largest brokerage, and Goldman Sachs were among firms that said it may make the most sense to sell assets or stand-alone businesses in the event of a failure.
+Morgan Stanley (MS:US), owner of the world’s largest brokerage, and Goldman Sachs were among firms that said it may make the most sense to sell assets or stand-alone businesses in the event of a failure.
 Goldman Sachs predicted that such deals could help it avoid a company-wide liquidation.
 Sales, which would need to be conducted “quickly,” would likely be to other financial firms, private-equity investors, insurance companies or sovereign wealth funds, it said.

 “If it proves impossible to sell GS Group businesses and assets then it would be possible to liquidate a substantial majority of GS Group’s assets,” the New York-based company said.
 Such a strategy would “likely take more time,” it said.

 “We believe the plan we sent to the Federal Reserve and FDIC provides a process to enable an orderly resolution of Goldman Sachs Group,” the company said in a statement today.
 Its plan works in conjunction with “the firm’s well-established risk management practices, conservative liquidity management practices and rigorous approach to regularly marking assets to market values,” it said.